jlimu/DomiBot/README.md

 It consists of a robotic arm that plays domino against a human.

-# Software Architecture
+# Software architecture

 We identified 4 software modules for our robot.
 Our software architecture is based on a photograph taken by a camera that tells us the status of the domino board and the tiles that the robot has to play with.

-# Computer vision
+Computer vision

 Based on the photograph of the domino board made by the camera, this module is responsible for analyzing the board using computer vision.
 The aim of this analysis is to identify all the tiles that make up the board and those that the robot has to play, and find those positions where the robot can make possible plays along with the numbers it needs to make those plays.
 These positions will be next to the tiles at the ends of the board and those tiles that have the same number on both sides, so the latter will have two possible positions for the same play.